-The Phase 1 project is a nondestructive assay method that demonstrates technology on existing waste streams in North Dakota.
+The Phase 2A VWS-1 and VWS-2 projects are nondestructive assay methods that will be demonstrated on existing waste streams in North Dakota.
 All development and testing work at the INL will meet BEA safety standards.
 The testing will demonstrate a safe effective means of characterizing shale wastes and reducing the costs and risks associated with fracking and oil and gas production.